Quantum-Accelerators/quacc/docs/user/settings/file_management.md

 ### Job Failure

-If the job fails or does not complete, then the file structure look slike:
+If the job fails or does not complete, then the file structure looks like:

 ```text
 RESULTS_DIR